ebzzry/ebzzry.github.io/src/en/quotes.md

 - I think everybody here knows that a reasonable, complete specification of a program before it is written has never happened and never will.<br>—Martin Cracauer

+- The only love that we all deserve, is the love that will choose us, everyday.<br>—Ben&Ben